SteeltoeOSS/Steeltoe/src/Steeltoe.CloudFoundry.Connector.Redis/README.md

     ....
 ```

-## Add the DistributedRedisCache
+## Add DistributedRedisCache and/or ConnectionMultiplexer
-The next step is to add DistributedRedisCache to your ServiceCollection.
+The next step is to add DistributedRedisCache and/or ConnectionMultiplexer to your ServiceCollection.
 You do this in `ConfigureServices(..)` method of the startup class:
 ```
 #using Steeltoe.CloudFoundry.Connector.Redis;